SciML/LinearSolve.jl/docs/src/solvers/solvers.md

 ### CUDA.jl

-Note that `CuArrays` are supported by `GenericFactorization` in the "normal" way.
+Note that `CuArrays` are supported by `GenericFactorization` in the “normal” way.
 The following are non-standard GPU factorization routines.

 !!! note